Awanish-26/SIH-template/README.md

 #Test branch

-## Everyone should submit there there work on test branch and being passed by test it should be commited on main branch
+## Everyone should submit there there work on test branch and being passed by test it should be commited on feature branch

 ### Add your html design files in template folder